-This vegan Chow Mein noodles dish is easy to make in under 30 minutes and packed with nutrients and flavor!
+This vegan mushroom Chow Mein is easy to make in under 30 minutes and packed with nutrients and flavor!
 Use any vegetables you like and drown everything in delicious homemade sauce.

 These recipes are usually loved by vegans and non-vegans alike thanks to their deep flavor and you can use up any veggies you have in your fridge!

-Once drowned in soy sauce and other tasty ingredients, vegan Chow Mein makes for a crowd-pleasing plant-based dinner.
+Once drowned in delicious sauce, vegan Chow Mein makes for a crowd-pleasing plant-based dinner.

 You can wash and chop the vegetables in advance to save some prep time when making this recipe!
 If you’re up for more quick and easy vegan pasta dishes, try our vegan white sauce pasta with vegetables and our bean-based pesto pasta.